AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Details of test functions

 Using the gradients of $f(x,y)$, $(x, y)$ can be optimized to minimize $f(x,y)$.
 The initial values of $(x, y)$ were fixed to $(-2, 2)$, $(4, -3)$, and $(1, 1)$, respectively.
 The noise added to $(x, y)$ for computing the gradients was sampled from the uniform distribution with range $(-0.1, 0.1)$.
 The probability of noise was set to six conditions: $\{0, 1, 2.5, 5, 10, 15\}$\%.

-The optimizers tested were Adam, At-Adam with adaptive $\nu$, and the proposed AdaTerm.
-AdaBelief~(\cite{zhuang2020adabelief}), which is similar to AdaTerm with $\nu \to \infty$, was also tested, but was excluded from Figs.~\ref{fig:comp_norm} and ~\ref{fig:comp_dof} due to its similarity to Adam.
-The learning rate was set to $\alpha=0.01$, which is higher than that for typical network updates, but other hyper-parameters were left at their default settings.
-The update was performed 15000 times and the error norm between the final $(x, y)$ and the analytically-optimal point was computed.
-To evaluate the statistics, 100 trials were run with different random seeds.
+The following optimizers were tested: Adam, At-Adam with adaptive $\nu$, and the proposed AdaTerm.
+AdaBelief~\cite{zhuang2020adabelief}, similar to AdaTerm with $\nu \to \infty$, was also tested but excluded from Fig.~\ref{fig:comp_norm} and ~\ref{fig:comp_dof} owing to its similarity to Adam.
+The learning rate was set to $\alpha=0.01$, which is higher than that for typical network updates; however, other hyper-parameters were left at their default settings.
+The update was performed 15000 times, and the error norm between the final $(x, y)$ and the analytically-optimal point was computed.
+To evaluate the statistics, 100 trials were run using different random seeds.

-Trajectories of the convergence process are illustrated in Figs.~\ref{fig:trajectory_rosenbrock}--\ref{fig:trajectory_michalewicz}.
+Trajectories of the convergence process are illustrated in Fig.~\ref{fig:trajectory_rosenbrock}--\ref{fig:trajectory_michalewicz}.
 Note that the color of each point indicates the elapsed time, changing from blue to red.
-AdaTerm was less likely to update in the wrong direction caused by noise than the others, indicating stable updating as well as the cases with almost no noise.
-In addition, we found the faster update speed of AdaTerm than others.
-This is probably because $\beta < \beta_2$ could quickly adapt to small gradients in the saddle area, although this caused the overshoot around the optimal point in Fig.~\ref{fig:trajectory_mccormick_0_adaterm}, resulting in the larger error norm than the others in Fig.~\ref{fig:comp_norm}.
+AdaTerm was less likely to update in the incorrect direction caused by noise than the others, indicating stable updating.
+In addition, we observe higher update speed of AdaTerm compared to others.
+This is probably because $\beta < \beta_2$ could rapidly adapt to small gradients in the saddle area, although this caused an overshoot around the optimal point in Fig.~\ref{fig:trajectory_mccormick_0_adaterm}, resulting in the larger error norm than the others in Fig.~\ref{fig:comp_norm}.

 A remarkable result was obtained for Michalewicz function (see Fig.~\ref{fig:trajectory_michalewicz_0_adaterm}).
-Specifically, AdaTerm initially moved only in the $y$-direction, as in AdaBelief, and then paused at steep gradients in the $x$-direction.
-This is because the steep gradients toward the optimum were considered as noise for a while.
-In fact, as time passed, AdaTerm judged that the steep gradients are not noise.
-Then, as $\tilde{\nu}$ became larger, the update was resumed, finally reaching the optimal point.
-On the other hand, At-Adam was unable to adapt $\nu$ to the steep gradients, and the point moved to avoid the optimal point (see Fig.~\ref{fig:trajectory_michalewicz_0_atadam}).
-When noise was added, however, the steep gradients started to be utilized with the help of noise, and the optimal point was finally reached.
+Specifically, AdaTerm initially moved only in the $y$-direction, as in AdaBelief, and subsequently paused at steep gradients in the $x$-direction.
+This is because the steep gradients toward the optimum were considered as noise in certain cases.
+In fact, with the elapse of time, AdaTerm judged the steep gradients as non-noise.
+Gradually, as $\tilde{\nu}$ increased, the update was resumed, finally reaching the optimal point.
+Furthermore, At-Adam was unable to adapt $\nu$ to the steep gradients, and the point moved to avoid the optimal point (see Fig.~\ref{fig:trajectory_michalewicz_0_atadam}).
+However, when noise was added, the steep gradients started to be utilized with the aid of the noise, and the optimal point was finally reached.